annaraymaker/annaraymaker.github.io/_pages/cv.md

 * Graduate Research Assistant - CPSec Lab
   * Georgia Institute of Technology
   * Spring 2024 - Present
-  * Under Professor Saman Zonouz, my research focuses on developing protections against attacks on marine vessels.
-Specifically, I am part of a project to develop an end-to-end attack against a marine vessel using novel malware.
+  * Under Professor Saman Zonouz, my research focuses on studying all aspects of cybersecurity on marine vessels.
+My lead project is investigating human behaviors and mental models that lead to gaps in cybersecurity in these critical, cyber-physical systems.
+Additionally, I am part of a project to develop an end-to-end attack against a marine vessel using novel, marine-specific malware.
+Ultimately, we aim to develop protections against cyber-attacks, factoring in technical and human elements.

 * Graduate Research Collaborator - D2I Lab
   * Georgia Institute of Technology
-  * Spring 2024 - Present
+  * Spring 2024
-  * Under Professor Saman Zonouz, my research focuses on developing protections against attacks on marine vessels.
-Specifically, I am part of a project to develop an end-to-end attack against a marine vessel using novel malware.
+  * Under Professor Kexin Rong, my research focused on developing tools to simplify large-scale data analytics.
+Specifically, I led a project to evaluate the transferability of data preprocessing pipelines for machine learning.

 * Graduate Research Collaborator - COEUS Lab
   * Georgia Institute of Technology
-  * Spring 2024 - Present
+  * Fall 2023
-  * Under Professor Saman Zonouz, my research focuses on developing protections against attacks on marine vessels.
-Specifically, I am part of a project to develop an end-to-end attack against a marine vessel using novel malware.
+  * Under Professor Fabian Monrose, my research focused on helping develop more efficient binary analysis tools.
+This involved working with a senior Ph.D. student to evaluate design options (regex tools, code lifters, etc) through experimentation

 * Graduate Research Assistant - CyFI Lab
   * Georgia Institute of Technology
-  * Spring 2024 - Present
+  * Fall 2022 - Fall 2023
-  * Under Professor Saman Zonouz, my research focuses on developing protections against attacks on marine vessels.
-Specifically, I am part of a project to develop an end-to-end attack against a marine vessel using novel malware.
+  * Under Professor Brendan Saltaformaggio, my research focused on the study of web-based malware.
+Specifically, I worked to detect, attribute, and remediate benign web servers hijacked by botnets and incorporated into their C&C infrastructure.

 * Undergraduate Research Assistant - ARC Lab
-  * Georgia Institute of Technology
+  * University of Florida
-  * Spring 2024 - Present
+  * August 2021 - May 2022
-  * Under Professor Saman Zonouz, my research focuses on developing protections against attacks on marine vessels.
-Specifically, I am part of a project to develop an end-to-end attack against a marine vessel using novel malware.
+  * Under Professor Greg Stitt, I helped develop a genetic programming tool accelerated by an FPGA by designing and coding project elements in VHDL.

 * Undergraduate Research Assistant - FICS Lab
-  * Georgia Institute of Technology
+  * University of Florida
-  * Spring 2024 - Present
+  * June 2020 - February 2022
-  * Under Professor Saman Zonouz, my research focuses on developing protections against attacks on marine vessels.
-Specifically, I am part of a project to develop an end-to-end attack against a marine vessel using novel malware.
+  * Under Professor Mark Tehranipoor, I performed fault injection attacks using clock glitching on a Xilinx FPGA to show the vulnerabilities in FSM encoding schemes.

 * Undergraduate Research Assistant - SWAMP Lab
-  * Georgia Institute of Technology
+  * University of Florida
-  * Spring 2024 - Present
+  * August 2019 - August 2020
-  * Under Professor Saman Zonouz, my research focuses on developing protections against attacks on marine vessels.
-Specifically, I am part of a project to develop an end-to-end attack against a marine vessel using novel malware.
+  * Under Professor Kevin Jones and Professor Mark Law, I graphed SiGe diffusion patterns during oxidation using a TCAD tool known as FLOOXS.

 Professional Experience
 ======